-- Firewood takes a long time to dry; - Drying happens faster in dry weather than in damp, maritime climates; - Drying happens faster in warm summer weather than in winter weather; - Small pieces dry more quickly than large pieces; - Split pieces dry more quickly than unsplit rounds; - Softwoods take less time to dry than hardwoods; - Firewood that is ready to burn has a moisture content between 15 and 20% by weight and will allow your fireplace to produce its highest possible efficiency;
+- Firewood takes a long time to dry. - Small pieces dry more quickly than large pieces. - Split pieces dry more quickly than unsplit rounds. - Softwoods take less time to dry than hardwoods. - Softwoods like pine, spruce, and poplar/aspen can be dry enough to burn after being stacked in the open for only the summer months. - Hardwoods like oak, maple and ash can take one, or even two years to dry fully, especially if the pieces are big. - Firewood that is ready to burn has a moisture content between 15% and 20% by weight and will allow your fireplace to produce its highest possible efficiency.